 Employee Change of Department

-Upon notification of an employee’s reassignment to a new department, Data Custodians (see Data Governance Policy) and Human Resources will notify administrators responsible for access controls, including IT, Business Services, Finance or other applicable departments who will modify the employee’s/third party’s access to Emerson data, electronic systems, and physical access to buildings for which they are no longer entitled and to grant access to that which they should.
+Upon notification of an employee’s reassignment to a new department, Data Custodians (see Data Governance Policy) and Human Resources will notify administrators responsible for access controls who will modify the employee’s/third party’s access to Emerson data, electronic systems, and physical access to buildings for which they are no longer entitled and to grant access to that which they should.

-The Data Custodian of the employee’s former department will instruct the employee to transfer all former department data to which they still have access.
+The Data Custodian of the employee’s former department will oversee the security and transfer of all former department data to which they still have access.
 The employee must transfer all data and/or email that is required to be retained by college retention policies or by law to the appropriate individuals.

 Departing Employees who are Alumni

 Employees who are participants of the Alumni Email program will be permitted to retain their Emerson email address after termination if approved by their manager.
 If approved, the departing employee will have access to their Emerson account revoked for a period of time defined by the department manager to allow the manager to collect data and ensure business continuity.
 When the manager confirms they no longer need access to the account, the departing employee’s Emerson account will be deleted and rebuilt, deleting all previously stored data, and reissued to the Alumnus per the terms of the Alumni Email program.

 Extended Access for Faculty Emeriti